 Have you ever wondered why Jodhpur is termed the blue city, even though not all of the city is painted blue?
-According to folklore, the Brahmin community painted their houses blue in order to differentiate themselves from the lower communities.
 Speaking with the locals will give you a host of new theories and reasons - some say the blue colour keeps the termites away, while others believe that the colour keeps the houses cool!
 Well, we are yet to find out.
 However, the blue in our airline surely makes us the coolest airline in India!

 Set in the Thar Desert's striking landscape, the blue city of Jodhpur reflects the rich history and culture of Rajasthan and is popular among travellers.
 Fondly called the 'sun city', the city's ancient ruined temples, grand palaces, the majestic forts and the beautiful endless span of the desert makes for a perfect vacation.
 Whether it is taking a stroll around the spectacular Mehrangarh Fort, binging on mirchi vada and pyaaz kachori, or shopping for exquisite bandhanis and mojris, you can never get enough of this beautiful city.